EpicChickenSlayer/HelloWorldRepo/README.md

 > Just adding some changes from the Github GUI
 ---
 * Now adding 1 more line from the Github GUI
+* Now adding 1 more line from command-line